Musab005/GmailSorter/README.md

+# Motivation
+1) Wanted to develop a machine learning model for a practical use case.
+2) Wanted to work with Google Cloud
+3) Wanted to work with REST APIs.

+# Challenges
+Some emails don't really belong to any label.
+Have to make a hard decision to make a more general label and include different types of emails.
+Because to train the model need to have a large enough dataset.
+Worst case if confidentiality is < 95% i will just keep it in primary inbox for manual sorting.
+So its a win win

 # Project idea
 Developing a machine learning project to sort incoming emails into appropriate folders in my gmail account.
 I was tired of doing it manually and used to delay sorting new emails, and it ultimately accumulated to the backlog.